Katorea132/AssociateAnalgesic/README.md

 * The Ubuntu x86-64 version is called "Associate_Analgesic_ELFx86-64"
 * The Windows 10 version is called "Associate_Analgesic.exe"
 * There's no Mac version for I have no acces to such OS
+* The windows version is recognized as a trojan by Windows Defender, thiswas made an standalone executable with pyinstaller with the following command "pyinstaller -F main.py", in case you want to reproducethe executable locally, even though it will most likely result in another False Positive.

 Once it has been succesfully executed, a console will appear with the information of each mentor, with the assigned times for each start up.
-* Those mentors that had undefined times availables didn't receive any for this information is not known yet Also, multiple files will be created in CVS format, in order to be easily visualized through Google Sheets or similar tools.
+* Those mentors that had undefined times avaliables didn't receive any for this information is not known yet Also, multiple files will be created in CVS format, in order to be easily visualized through Google Sheets or similar tools.
 The files generated will be
 * "mentors_schedule.csv", the main CSV file, formatted to easily automate the calendar invitations